WyattRoss/NeovimWorkshop/deck.md

 # Contents in summary
 - Why should we use NeoVim?
 - Why should we make a configuration ourselves?
-- How can we make a configuration in a way that is simple, effective, and extensible?
+- How can we make a configuration in a way that is simple, robust, and extensible?

 ---